BamdadRashidi/AP_Music_player_project/README.md

 - The latest version of flutter
 - An IDE that can build apps for phone
 - An android phone (yes we are those types of devs that make apps exclusive to one platform :P)

+- > [!NOTE]
+> in case no tracks or playlists were showing up, keep on refreshing or in worst-case scenario, close and reopen the app and wait for a while.

 ---